CCEMGroupTCD/DARTassembler/docs/index.rst

 DART: Directed Assembly of Random Transition Metal Complexes
 =============================================================

-Welcome to the DART platform, a cutting-edge suite of tools for the generation and exploration of mono-metallic transition metal complexes!
-Developed by the CCEM group at Trinity College Dublin, DART is engineered to facilitate the design and analysis of molecular complexes for chemistry research.
+Welcome to the DART platform, a cutting-edge suite of tools for the exploration of coordination chemistry!
+Developed by the CCEM group at Trinity College Dublin, DART is designed as an accessible simple-to-use software to generate mono-metallic transition metal complexes based on ligands from decades of crystallographic data.

-DART integrates a collection of modules, each serving a unique function in the assembly process:
+DART integrates a collection of several modules:

 - **MetaLig** :
     Explore the comprehensive MetaLig database with 41,018 ligands extracted from the Cambridge Structural Database, complete with high-quality formal charge assignments.